Difegue/LANraragi/tools/Documentation/extending-lanraragi/plugins.md

 use strict;
 use warnings;

-#Plugins can freely use all Perl packages already installed on the system
+# Plugins can freely use all Perl packages already installed on the system
-#Try however to restrain yourself to the ones already installed for LRR (see tools/cpanfile) to avoid extra installations by the end-user.
+# Try however to restrain yourself to the ones already installed for LRR (see tools/cpanfile) to avoid extra installations by the end-user.
 use Mojo::UserAgent;

+# You can also use LRR packages when fitting.
+# All packages are fair game, but only functions explicitly exported by the Utils packages are supported between versions.
+# Everything else is considered internal API and can be broken/renamed between versions.
 use LANraragi::Model::Plugins;
+use LANraragi::Utils::Logging qw(get_logger);

 #Meta-information about your plugin.
 sub plugin_info {